A physical model for efficient ranking in networks: Results on real and synthetic data

 \subsection{Conclusions}

 SpringRank is a mathematically principled, physics-inspired model for hierarchical structure in networks of directed interactions.
-It yields a simple, highly scalable algorithm that infers real-valued ranks, requiring only sparse linear algebra, which allows us to analyze networks with millions of nodes and edges in seconds.
-We have defined a corresponding generative model, which allows us to create synthetic networks with tunable levels of hierarchy and noise, whose posterior coincides with SpringRank in the limit where these networks are sparse or strongly structured.
-In addition to providing a simple and natural test for statistically significant hierarchy, this model also allows us to make probabilistic predictions of edge directions given a subset of observed interactions.
+It yields a simple and highly scalable algorithm, requiring only sparse linear algebra, which enables analysis of networks with millions of nodes and edges in seconds.
+Its ground state energy provides a natural test statistic for the statistical significance of hierarchical structure.

+While the basic SpringRank algorithm is nonparametric, a parameterized regularization term can be included as well, corresponding to a Gaussian prior.
+While regularization is often required for BTL, Eigenvector Centrality, and other commonly used methods (Supplemental Text~\ref{apx:algoparameters}) it is not necessary for SpringRank and our tests indicate that its effects are mixed.

-We tested this model for its ability to infer ranks from synthetic networks where ground truth ranks are known, and to predict edge directions in real networks.
-We found that in networks of faculty hiring, animal interactions, and social support, it consistently outperforms the popular Bradley-Terry-Luce model at edge prediction.
-In synthetic networks, it significantly outperforms a wide variety of methods at inferring the ranks, including BTL, spectral algorithms, and Minimum Violation Ranking.
+We also presented a generative model that allows one to create synthetic networks with tunable levels of hierarchy and noise, whose posterior coincides with SpringRank in the limit where the effect of the hierarchy is strong.
+By tuning a single temperature parameter, we can use this model to make probabilistic predictions of edge directions, generalizing from observed to unobserved interactions.
+Therefore, after confirming its ability to infer ranks in synthetic networks where ground truth ranks are known, we measured SpringRank's ability to to predict edge directions in real networks.
+We found that in networks of faculty hiring, animal interactions, social support, and NCAA basketball, SpringRank often makes better probabilistic predictions of edge predictions than the popular Bradley-Terry-Luce model, and performs as well or better than SyncRank and a variety of other methods that produce ordinal rankings.

+SpringRank is based on springs with quadratic potentials, but other potentials may be of interest.
+For instance, to make the system more tolerant to outliers while remaining convex, one might consider a piecewise potential that is quadratic for small displacements and linear otherwise.
+We leave this investigation of alternative potentials to future work.

 Given its simplicity, speed, and high performance, we believe that SpringRank will be useful in a wide variety of fields where hierarchical structure appears due to dominance, social status, or prestige.